AlstonChan/Netflix-Clone/README.md

     The error below will be `console log` in your text editor if you forgot to comment it while using Firebase cloud auth, a 500 response error will also be logged in your browser.

-    In case you wonder, these error happens because of one dependency named `next-firebase-hook`.
+    In case you wonder, these error happens because of one dependency named `next-firebase-auth`.

     ```
     code: 'auth/argument-error',